What is Sales Performance Management (SPM)?

 Sales

-With greater transparency and reliable sales data, sales reps stay on track with revenue goals that are aligned to business objectives.
+With greater transparency and reliable sales data, sales reps stay on track with revenue goals that are aligned with business objectives.

-Fewer payout errors gives sales reps the confidence to focus on revenue-producing sales activities rather than wasting time calculating their own pay, also known as shadow accounting
+Fewer payout errors give sales reps the confidence to focus on revenue-producing sales activities rather than wasting time calculating their own pay, also known as shadow accounting.

 Sales Operations